LopeWale/dev_ignition/docs/architecture_plan.md

 - Deliver a unified, browser-based control plane that manages the full SCADA delivery lifecycle (development → testing → staging → production) with an Ignition-first focus.
 - Bridge OT and IT expectations by combining infrastructure-as-code discipline, modern DevOps tooling, and industrial automation domain knowledge.
 - Provide opinionated defaults that follow Ignition container best practices (persistent data volumes, module and driver overlays) while staying extensible for other SCADA platforms in the future.【6b7505†L1-L67】
+- Bundle an industrial data bridge (Automation Gateway fork) as a first-class, hardened sidecar so environments ship with ready-to-use protocol adapters, telemetry exporters, and security guardrails.
 - Prioritise security, auditability, and collaboration across distributed engineering teams.

 ## 2. Primary User Personas